PowerShell Library for HPE Compute Ops Management

 This library provides a variety of key features for managing HPE GreenLake and Compute Ops Management.
 Here are the main features:

-- Authentication: Establish secure connections to HPE GreenLake using Single Sign-On (SSO) or single/multi-factor authentication.
+- Authentication: Establish secure connections to HPE GreenLake using SAML Single Sign-On (SSO) — passwordless or password-based — with Okta, Microsoft Entra ID, and PingIdentity, or using HPE Account single/multi-factor authentication.
 Whether you have an existing workspace or not, the library supports flexible authentication methods to suit your needs.

-- Workspace Management: Create and manage HPE GreenLake workspaces.
+- Workspace & Organization Management: Create and manage HPE GreenLake workspaces and organizations, including tenant workspaces, domains, SSO connections, and authentication policies.

 - Session Tracking: Automatically track sessions with the global session tracker